Ras GTPase Chemi ELISA Kit Overview

 The Ras protein is a GTPase enzyme.
 GTPases are a family of enzymes which bind to and hydrolyze GTP, functioning as molecular switches.
 When bound to GTP, Ras is active and activates effector proteins involved in the downstream control of cell proliferation and differentiation.
 When bound to GDP, Ras is inactive.

 Ras signaling cascades are normally only transiently activated.
 This is because the Ras GTPase activity gradually converts GTP to GDP, rendering the protein inactive.
 However, oncogenic mutations of the Ras gene can lock the protein into the active GTP conformation, creating a form of the protein that is always active.
 The result is constituatively active Ras signaling and cells which grow uncontrollably.
 In fact, mutations of the Ras gene are present in around 30% of human cancers and are present in an especially high percentage of pancreatic, lung, and colorectal cancers.
 Consequently, Ras has become a popular target for cancer research and anti-cancer therapeutics.
+Learn more about targeting mutant Ras proteins in our Blog: Undruggable No More - Advances for Targeting Mutant Ras Proteins and Cancer.

 Ras GTPase Chemi ELISA Kit Highlights